John Davidson (poet): 'Testaments'

 Finally Davidson engaged on a series of "Testaments", in which he gave definite expression to his philosophy.
 These volumes were entitled The Testament of a Vivisector (1901),The Testament of a Man Forbid (1901), The Testament of an Empire Builder (1902), and The Testament of John Davidson (1908).
 Though he disclaimed the title of philosopher, he expounded an original philosophy which was at once materialistic and aristocratic.
 The cosmic process, as interpreted by evolution, was for him a fruitful source of inspiration.

 His later verse, which is often fine rhetoric rather than poetry, expressed the belief which is summed up in the last words that he wrote, "Men are the universe become conscious; the simplest man should consider himself too great to be called after any name."
 The corollary was that every man was to be himself to the utmost of his power, and the strongest was to rule.
 Davidson professed to reject all existing philosophies, including that of Nietzsche, as inadequate, but Nietzsche's influence is traceable in his argument.
 The poet planned ultimately to embody his revolutionary creed in a trilogy entitled God and Mammon.
 Only two plays, however, were written, The Triumph of Mammon (1907) and Mammon and his Message (1908).

 Family

 In 1885 Davidson married Margaret, daughter of John McArthur of Perth.
-She survived him with two sons, Alexander (b.
-1887) and Menzies (b.
-1889).
+She survived him with two sons, Alexander (born 1887) and Menzies (born 1889).